 Fat cells make leptin.
 This hormone tells your brain whether to store more fat or burn some of it up.
 Although this seems simple, the accumulation of excess fat over a long period of time causes leptin resistance.
 When you are leptin resistant, the brain receptors “think” there isn’t enough fat so they tell your body to keep adding more.
 If your leptin isn’t working for you efficiently, you will have a very difficult time burning off excess fat and keeping it off.

 Making Leptin Work

 Everything you have heard about regarding reducing excess fat is important, if you have the right approach.
 This means that the right eating plan (what to eat, how much to eat, and when to eat), the right exercise plan, and the right supplement program are crucial.
-I’ve actually outlined the major steps that encompass these components of fat loss in an ebook: Fat Loss Biology: The Science Behind Why We Get Fat And How To Lose It.
+I’ve actually outlined the major steps that encompass these components of fat loss in an ebook: How to Lose Belly Fat and Keep It Off.
 Click on that link for details.

 Statements on this page have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.